open-telemetry/opentelemetry-specification/specification/metrics/sdk.md

 # Metrics SDK

-Note: This document assumes you are familiar with the [Metrics API](api.md) specification.
-Note that the examples below are copied from the current OpenTelemetry-Go SDK:

 TODO: TOC

 TODO: Write a list/description of the functional requirements of the SDK and put it above the model implementation description.

 ## Purpose

+This document has two parts.
+In the first part, the requirements of the default OpenTelemetry Metric SDK are listed.
+These are rules for language implementors to follow in any approach to implementing the OpenTelemetry API.

-This document describes a model implementation of the OpenTelemetry Metrics SDK.
-The architectural details of the model SDK described here are meant to offer guidance to implementors, not to mandate an exact reproduction of the model architecture across languages.
+In the second part, the architectural details of a model SDK implementation are described, using the OpenTelemetry-Go Metric SDK as an eample.
+This is meant to show how the requirements can be implemented, as guidance to implementors, not to mandate an exact reproduction of the model architecture across languages.
+OpenTelemetry SDKs are of course free to equivalent but syntactically different APIs that are idiomatic.

 ## Expectations

+This document assumes you are familiar with the OpenTelemetry [Metrics API specification](api.md).

 The SDK implementors are expected to follow the best practices for the language and runtime environment when implementing the OpenTelemetry